 Quantitative Network Design (QND).

-A review on the in situ observations status in Copernicus was performed in task 3.1, to provide suggestions on how to improve Copernicus’ use of in situ observations.
-This task is divided in two directions:
+Task 3.1 reviews the in situ observations status in Copernicus in order to provide suggestions on how to improve Copernicus’ use of in situ observations.
+This task is divided into two directions:

-Work in task 3.2 evaluates the most recent developments in technologies such as, e. g., airborne hyperspectral imaging or tomographic radar, bio-optical sensors on autonomous platforms such as ITPs or at multi-sensor ship towed sledge systems.
-It also investigate whether these technologies are practical for use in an operational context to support Copernicus services either in providing ground truth or for providing an additional source of validation data, considering both the technological viewpoint and the operator longevity standpoint.
+Task 3.2 evaluates the most recent developments in technologies such as e. g., airborne hyperspectral imaging or tomographic radar, bio-optical sensors on autonomous platforms such as ITPs or at multi-sensor ship towed sledge systems.
+It also investigates whether these technologies are practical for use in an operational context to support Copernicus services either in providing ground truth or for providing an additional source of validation data, considering both the technological viewpoint and the operator longevity standpoint.

 WP1 provided WP3 with feedback from the operational maritime community regarding their needs with respect to the current state of Copernicus services and research and satellite capabilities.
 They also provided recommendations on how the products could be improved to be prepared for changing conditions in the Arctic.
 WP2 and WP3 worked together with the identification of the parameters currently served by Copernicus, and also on the evaluation of the observational capacities of the HPCMs in terms of providing relevant products for the Arctic.